• Sourcing Administration Module

 Scorecard

-The 'Scorecard' allows users to view the evaluations and compare scores.
-All suppliers involved will appear in a list, displaying a rating and score for any weighted Section.
+All suppliers involved will appear in a list, displaying a rating and score for any weighted sections.
 The filter allows a user to view the Scorecard by all sections or sort by a specific section.

 Select and Award